 I watched the sun set over the Hudson even more beautiful than I’d remembered.
 I listened to Yankee Doodle Dandy, She’s a Grand Old Flag, and other favorites sung by talented West Point Cadets.
 I heard the cheers of young cadets in their white dress uniforms near the stage in a section reserved just for them.

-I wanted to stop on the walkway and take it all in, but heavily armed MP’s patrolled moving us along so we did not block the view of those behind us and so that we didn’t block the sidewalk, the only visible ground allowing visitors to move from one place to another.
-It was strange seeing those Men and the weapons they totted so naturally, and it made me think of places in the world where foreign MP’s are needed for daily protection and of other places where they work for dictators and are feared by the common citizen.
+I wanted to stop on the walkway and take it all in, but heavily armed MP’s patrolled moving us along so we did not block the view of those behind us or the sidewalk itself, which was the only visible ground allowing visitors to move from one place to another.
+It was strange seeing those Men and the weapons they totted so naturally.
+It made me think of places in the world where foreign MP’s are needed for daily protection and of other places where men work for dictators and are feared by the common citizen.

-I couldn’t imagine needing their protection on a daily basis or living in fear of their cruelty.
+I couldn’t imagine needing their protection on our streets on a daily basis or living in fear of their cruelty.
 I realized God didn’t imagine it either.
 He knew it firsthand.
 He knew of the sufferings of those people as surely as he knew their names.
 He even knew and Loved those armed men dealing in cruelty.
-He also knew they were making eternal choices, choosing the gentler path rather than being the heroes they were created to be and that there would be consequences given or comfort extended based on what they do today and tomorrow.
+He also knew they were making eternal choices, choosing the easier path rather than being the heroes they were created to be.
+He knew there would be consequences given or comfort extended based on what such men do today and tomorrow.

-I’d planned to go to Mass at the Catholic Chapel and come to Trophy Point for the concert right after, but my son had had a baseball game earlier that day, and I missed the West Point Mass and now had a hard time finding a place to sit until I finally found an open spot under a small tree on the southeast side of Trophy Point.
+I’d planned to go to Mass at the Catholic Chapel and come to Trophy Point for the concert right after, but my son had had a baseball game earlier.
+I missed the West Point Mass and now had a hard time finding a place to sit until I finally found an open spot under a small tree on the southeast side of Trophy Point.
 I could not see the band, but I could hear the music.
-I sat for a bit among families, children laughing and running, playing Uno and catch.
+I sat among families, children laughing and running, playing Uno and catch.
 I sat with groups of people and realized how alone among so many happy people.

 I wished my boys were there with me.